 Measuring even smaller samples

 A new vertical configuration allows SpectraVision to measure even smaller samples.
 Think buttons, yarn dyes, small gems or even hair samples.
 From granulates to pellets to crystals, SpectraVision is designed to measure the smallest of objects.
 The intuitive sample holder is easier than ever to operate, and the measurement data can be shared digitally.
 This is especially useful in the textile industry, which requires manufacturers to ensure color consistency across multiple components of one garment, like the zippers, buttons trims and snaps of a jacket or the lace, mesh, sole and body of an athletic shoe.

 Understanding percentage coverage

 When it comes to multi-color or mixture material, SpectraVision can calculate the percentage of a certain color within the total sample space.
 Take stone and pigmented countertops, which are typically a composite of ground and fleck material.
-Until now, visual evaluation was the only way to control the color consistency of these material, because they could not be measured by a traditional spectrophotometer.
+Until now, visual evaluation was the only way to control the color consistency of these materials, because they could not be measured by a traditional spectrophotometer.
 With SpectraVision, countertop manufacturers can separate each color in the stone and assign its percentage coverage relative to the overall sample.